tito-arch/BABC-2/content/posts/what-is-neural-link.md

 # Is Neural Link Safe?

-The neural link is not put directly in the brain but in a small hole about **25 mm** in diameter on the skull which makes it completely invisible from the top. during one of the live event done by neurotechnology Elon musk said:
+The neural link is not put directly in the brain but in a small hole about **25 mm** in diameter on the skull which makes it completely invisible from the top. during one of the live demo event done by neurotechnology Elon musk said:

 > 'It's kind of like a Fitbit in your skull with tiny wires,'.
 'I could have a Neuralink right now and you wouldn't even know.
 Maybe I do'